Review of YNAB 5 from You Need a Budget

-We’ve done extensive reviews of You Need a Budget (YNAB) before, but just had to jump on the chance to review the recently-revealed YNAB 5.
+We’ve done extensive reviews of You Need a Budget (YNAB) before but just had to jump on the chance to review the recently-revealed YNAB 5.
 The new software includes some important updates that bring YNAB up-to-date with other competitive budgeting software tools.
 That being said, given the pricing change (monthly recurring fee), it’s no longer our top choice for a budgeting tool.
 That honor goes to Personal Capital, as we explain below.

 YNAB’s Budgeting Style

 If YNAB 5 will be your first introduction to this budgeting software, you’ll need to know that their budgeting style is different.
 The goal is, essentially, to work your budget so that you live off of last month’s money.

 The point of living off of last month’s money is that you smooth out financial kinks, especially if your income is variable.
 Living on last month’s money takes some time.
 It’s like having a built-in emergency fund that you just keep in your checking account.

 YNAB has changed their style a bit with this update, which we’ll talk about in a moment.
 But, generally, the software encourages you to think ahead for your expenses, break them down month-by-month, and live off of money you earned at least 30 days ago.
 These steps, combined, can lead to much more financial control that will help you obtain your financial goals.

 On the surface, YNAB looks like a very traditional budgeting software.
 You enter your categories, track your spending, and adjust if you go over or under on certain categories.

 The interface for a brand-new budget looks like this:

 You can remove or add categories into each section, as needed.
 Once you create your first budget, it’ll look a little something like this.